abuturabofficial/abuturabofficial.github.io-archived/_posts/2022-04-17-introduction-to-it.md

 #### Analytical Engine

-  Babbage followed it Difference Engine with Analytical Engine, he was inspired by Punch Cards, and it was able to perform automatic calculations without human interaction.
+  Babbage followed his Difference Engine with an Analytical Engine, he was inspired by Punch Cards, and it was able to perform automatic calculations without human interaction.

   But it was still a giant Mechanical Computer, though being impressive.